Bug report #10322

 - layers are in EPSG:3003

 - Project CRS 4258 OTF

 Setting scale 1:2000 100 units of scalebar are 25mm, scale of printed map consistent with this (it's about 1:4000);

 setting scale 1:1000 100 units of scalebar are 71mm, scale of printed map is NOT consistent (about 1:1900).

 (The line of 205,4 meters long in 3003 should be 242 meters in 4258 because of cartographic distortion).

-#13 Updated by Giovanni Manghi about 1 year ago
+#13 Updated by Giovanni Manghi over 3 years ago

 - Resolution set to end of life

 - Status changed from Open to Closed